assainov/extensive.one/content/posts/setting-up-gatsby-project-with-typescript/index.md

 Let's recall what we have achieved in this tutorial.
 In order to maintain consistency across the project, we enabled ESLint (and Prettier) with the TypeScript-specific parser.
 Then we went on to add Gatsby plugin to compile React files.
 In the end we added support for CSS/SASS imports for TypeScript compiler.

 What we haven't setup is the TypeScript coverage for Gatsby API files such as `gatsby-config.js` and `gatsby-node.js` because these files aren't transpiled through the webpack like the React components.
 The good news is we are going to cover that in the next part.
-Stay tuned!